-The auditor performs an annual audit of the Portfolios' financial statements to ensure that these statements present fairly the financial position and financial performance of each of the Portfolios in accordance with International Financial Reporting Standards, as issued by the International Accounting Standards Board.
-The auditor is independent of the Portfolios.
+The auditor performs an annual audit of the Portfolios' financial statements for the purpose of expressing their opinion that these financial statements present fairly, in all material respects, the financial position, financial performance and cash flows of each of the Portfolios in accordance with International Financial Reporting Standards as issued by the International Accounting Standards Board (IFRS Accounting Standards).
+The auditor is independent of the Portfolios within the meaning of the CPA Code of Professional Conduct of the Chartered Professional Accountants of Ontario.